 Sound familiar?
 Nothing limits sleep more than parenthood.
 And nothing is more sought after as a parent than a nap , if not a good night's rest.

-But Mother Nature practically guarantees that you are likely to be woken up by a toddler—they're hardwired to find you (and get your attention) when you're "away."
+But Mother Nature practically guarantees the fact that you're likely to be woken up by a toddler.
+They're hardwired to find you (and get your attention) when you're "away."

 According to attachment theory , when you respond to the needs of your child, a strong bond is formed and woven into their personality, serving as a basis for all future emotional ties.
-So your kids love and depend on you.
-And they can feel anxious when involuntarily separated from you, like when you are asleep.
+It guarantees that your kids love and come to depend on you.
+Which means they can feel anxious when involuntarily separated from you, like when you are asleep.

 Child psychologist Esther Cohen suggests that it is fairly universal that infants and toddlers try to open the eyes of their sleeping parents.
 Her theory is that when you are present, but with your eyes shut, you are not responsive, and on some level this causes your child a form of "emotional distress."
 So the best and easiest way for them to feel better is to wake you up.